 9. Project staff may take on additional work due to business needs, but the total remuneration for additional work each month should not exceed 60% of the monthly salary, and this additional remuneration should be included in the calculation of the total insured salary for the month; if the project sponsor or commissioning agency has other regulations, those regulations should be followed.

-10. The remuneration of project staff is paid according to Yuntech's Remuneration Standards for Project Staff (Appendix 2).
+10. The remuneration of project staff is paid according to YunTech's Remuneration Standards for Project Staff (Appendix 2).
 However, the following circumstances are exceptions:

-(1) If the contract with the commissioning project unit stipulates different standards, the remuneration may be paid according to the contract.
+(1) If the contract with the commissioning project unit stipulates different standards, the remuneration shall be paid according to the contract.

 (2) If there are difficulties or reductions in the funding for the project, the remuneration may be reduced when hiring.

-(3) If the supervisor of the project execution unit or the project leader determines that the position requires special expertise, the remuneration may be paid according to the Remuneration Standards for Campus E-Project Staff, Contract Psychologists, Auditors, and Environmental Safety Staff and the Job Allowance Standards, depending on their expertise and job performance.
+(3) If the supervisor of the project execution unit or the project leader determines that the position requires special expertise, the remuneration may be paid according to the Remuneration Standards for Campus Digitalization Project Staff, Contract Psychologists, Auditors, and Environmental Safety Staff and the Job Allowance Standards, depending on their expertise and job performance.

 If the project funds have not yet been allocated and it is impossible to process the payment procedure, the supervisor of the project execution unit or the project leader should apply for an advance.